znes/openmod.sh/README.md

 ## Requirements

 The packages that `openmod.sh` depends on are listed in `requirements.txt`.
-So until `openmod.sh` is properly packaged, them it's best to just do:
+So until `openmod.sh` is properly packaged, it's best to just do:

   ```
   pip install -r requirements.txt